PostHog/posthog.com/contents/blog/decouple-deployment-from-release.md

 ## How you can decouple deployment from release

-Now that you understand the merits of decoupling deployments from release, but how do you make this happen?
+Now that you understand the merits of decoupling deployments from release and some examples of how top companies do it, how do you make it happen yourself?
 Two of the easiest ways to get started are:

 1. **Feature flags.** Deploy features behind [feature flags](/docs/feature-flags).
 Use conditional and percentage rollouts to roll out features to the internal team, beta users, and canary release.

 2. **Dark launch.** Launch new routes and features, but hide them from users (don’t link or notify them).
 For example, create a new feature page, don’t link to it anywhere, and access it directly with a link.

 Both of these are great ways to start because they are simple.
-You can apply them to non-breaking changes, get comfortable with the process, and then decouple breaking changes with bigger impacts.
+You can apply them to non-breaking changes, get comfortable with the process, and work towards decoupling all changes.
 Doing this provides an understanding of what code you should test in production and what is good to ship after testing locally.

-As you scale further, you can take inspiration from the examples we provided and try:
+As you scale further, you can take inspiration from the examples and try:

 - **Staging environment.** Create an environment mimicking production and test changes in it before releasing them to users.
 Run smoke tests in staging.